justplainstuff/plainstack/web/documentation/7-testing.md

 # Testing

 One of the key advantages of using SQLite in plainweb is simplified testing.
-There's no need to spin up a separate database for running tests. plainweb uses Node.js's built-in test runner and assertion library to keep things straightforward.
+There's no need to spin up a separate database for running tests. plainweb uses Vitest, a fast and feature-rich testing framework, to keep things straightforward.

 ## Testing Services